How to Remodel for One Level Living

 This can include things like grab bars, showers without curbs or walk-in tubs, taller toilets, lower vanities and kitchen countertops, additional light switching, different door handles, etc. It can also be security features such as additional exterior lighting, cameras, emergency call buttons, or similar options.
 Especially if you’re remodeling to age in place, we suggest prioritizing adding items that improve the functionality and accessibility of the home.

-Side Note: Removing a Second Floor or Converting a Two Story Home into a One Story Home
+Removing a Second Floor or Converting a Two Story Home into a One Story Home

 We have heard from a few people wondering if it is possible to remove their second story or to convert their two story home into a one level home and wanted to give our thoughts.